Use the holidays to ace the next semester

 Hone in on other skills

-Start the process of improving or learning a skill or skills that will not only help your academic career, but have an all-round positive effect on your personal and professional well-being in the long run as well.
-Take online courses or join groups in your community that focus on things such as: negotiating, typing skills, public speaking, writing, vocabulary, positive thinking and effective listening.
+Start the process of improving or learning a skill or skills that will not only help your academic career but have an all-round positive effect on your personal and professional well-being in the long run as well.
+Take online courses or join groups in your community that focuses on things such as: negotiating, typing skills, public speaking, writing, vocabulary, positive thinking, and effective listening.